 EMWD holds a right to divert up to 5,760 AF of San Jacinto River flows for recharge and subsequent use.
 The diversion right applies annually from November 1 through June 30 each year.
 EMWD's diversion and recharge of San Jacinto River flows takes place within the Canyon Groundwater Management Zone at EMWD's Grant Avenue Ponds located in the Valle Vista area.
 Diversions are recharged into the groundwater basin and are not sold or used directly.
 Flows in the San Jacinto River are ephemeral and in any given year, flows may not be sufficient for any amount of diversion at all.
-In 2018, approximately 532 AF of San Jacinto River flows were diverted.
-Additional information about surface water diversions is available in the 2018 Annual Report of the HSJ Management Plan.
+Based on preliminary totals, approximately 10,221 AF of San Jacinto River flows were diverted in 2019.
+Additional information about surface water diversions will be available in the 2019 Annual Report of the HSJ Management Plan.